KhiholDarya/snake-game-angular/README.md

 Emoji coded:
 🙏 - required (3,4)
 🚀 - extra points (5)

 Requirements:

-🙏 app should consist of 2+ pages (DONT USE ROUTING FOR THAT 😈 as we dont know routing yet)

-🙏 use ngModel to build form with validators
+🙏 app should consist of 2+ pages (DONT USE ROUTING FOR THAT 😈 as we dont know routing yet) 🙏 use ngModel to build form with validators

-🙏 form should be user friendly: display errors and block buttons

-🙏 components communication (inputs, outputs): pass collected data between pages/components

-🚀 register user interactions and their timing (or any other data than can be use as list)

-🚀 display list - filterable and sortable (pipes)
+🙏 form shoul be user friendly: display errors and block buttons 🙏 components communication (inputs, outputs): pass collected data between pages/components 🚀 register user interactions and their timing (or any other data than can be use as list) 🚀 display list - filterable and sortable (pipes)

 Example project
 🙏 Two pages